Northern Patrol: Cruiser Force B

-On 21 October, Crescent was surprised to be taken under fire by a tanker, north-north-west of Foula.
+On 21 October, Crescent was surprised to be taken under fire by a tanker, north north-west of Foula.
 The ship had no identification signs and Crescent replied at 7000 yd, having been damaged by the tanker.
 The tanker soon caught fire on the deck and sent up a white flag.
 Due to the sea state, no boarding party was risked and the ship was escorted to Lerwick, where it was found to have been bought by the Kaiserliche Marine two months earlier, for service as an oceanic U-boat supply ship.

 The decrepitude of the Edgars continued to interfere with operations; on 29 October Grafton reported engine-trouble and unstable funnels.
 Theseus broke down chasing another ship and on 31 October reported more defects, being sent back to Swarbacks Minn to make repairs.
 Endymion docked at Scapa Flow and reported that it could not sail due to unserviceable engines and trouble with the fore bridge.
 On 11 November, Edgar had more engine trouble and had to return to Shetland when the weather had improved.
 Along with the frequent defects arising in the Edgars, Jellicoe ordered sweeps outside the cruisers' patrol areas reducing the Northern Patrol to nearly nothing.
 On 11 November, Crescent shipped a lump over the forecastle, which carried away de Chair's sea cabin, a whaler and swamped a ventilator, dousing several boilers; Edgar lost a crewmember and a cutter swept overboard.
 Afterwards, de Chair said that he had doubted that Crescent could survive.
 Crescent, Royal Arthur and Grafton were sent to the Clyde for repairs but the dockyard director stressed the diminishing returns that repairs would realise.
-On 20 November the Admiralty ordered the seven Edgars back to their home ports to be paid off.
+On 20 November the Admiralty ordered the seven Edgars back to their homeports to be paid off.
 In under five months, the Edgars had boarded more than 300 ships and intercepted many others in storm-wracked seas.